Cahri's Bugs Online

 Whiteflies

-Whiteflies can be devestating in gardens and greenhouses.
+Whiteflies can be devastating in gardens and greenhouses.
 They are tiny flies that look like tiny white moths if you used a magnifying glass to view them.

 Whiteflies whiteflies